dgoulet-tor/arti/README.md

 `caret`: A utility for generating enumerations with helpful trait implementations

-`tor-llcrypto`: Wrappers and re-imports of cryptographic code that Tor needs in various ways.
-Other crates should use this crate, and not actually use any crypto crates directly.
+`tor-llcrypto`: Wrappers and re-exports of cryptographic code that Tor needs in various ways.
+Other crates should use this crate, and not actually use any crypto implementation crates directly.
+(It's okay to use crates that define cryptographic traits.)

+`tor-rtcompat`: Wrappers and re-exports of asynchronous runtime code.
+Currently it only has async-std, but in the long  run we'll want to support at least tokio too.

 `tor-bytes`: Byte-by-byte encoder and decoder functions and traits.
 We use this to safely parse cells, certs, and other byte-oriented things.